 International English Language Testing System (IELTS) administered by Cambridge ESOL/British Council/IELTS Australia.

 The applicant’s score must not be more than two years old, and an official copy must be sent to Duke University directly from the testing agency.
 Personal copies and attested or notarized documents are not acceptable.
-It is the policy of the Duke University School of Nursing to consider students with a minimum score 100 on the TOEFL internet-based test (with minimum subscores of 22 in Reading, 22 in Listening, 26 in Spelling and 24 in Writing); or a minimum IELTS score of 7.0.
+It is the policy of the Duke University School of Nursing to consider students with a minimum score of 100 on the TOEFL internet-based test (with minimum subscores of 22 in Reading, 22 in Listening, 26 in Spelling, and 24 in Writing); or a minimum IELTS score of 7.0.
 Applicants to the PhD Program must meet the Duke University Graduate School English language proficiency requirements.

-The English proficiency requirement may be waived if at the time of application the applicant has studied full-time for two or more years at a college or university in a country for which the primary language is English, and the sole language of instruction of the college or university is English.
+The English proficiency requirement may be waived if, at the time of application, the applicant has studied full-time for two or more years at a college or university in a country for which the primary language is English, and the sole language of instruction of the college or university is English.

-In order to study in the United States, international students must obtain the appropriate visa.
+To study in the United States, international students must obtain the appropriate visa.
 Students attending Duke University will receive one of the following types of visas:

 F-1 Student Visa, with an I-20 Certificate of Eligibility issued by Duke University.

 J-1 Exchange-Visitor (Student) Visa, with a DS-2019 Certificate of Eligibility issued by Duke University (or a sponsoring agency).

 For additional information about F-1 and J-1 visas, prospective international students should consult the Duke Visa Services website.